pablodanielrey/echallenge/README.md

 ```

 - now pray, pray, pray to the new, and the old gods.
-if you pray enought the system will be up and running.
+if you pray enough the system will be up and running.

 ## Functionality

 - it has the required endpoints.
-- the initial user you need to generate. (/admin) - no authentication needed
+- you need to generate the initial (http://localhost:8000/admin) - no authentication needed
 - you can access swagger ui in the folowing url (http://localhost:8000/docs)

-## Notes
+## Notes!!!

 At the time (http://localhost:8000/alerts) does not show the stream in swagger ui.
 i couldn't make it work even setting the media type response correct.